mathlover3/BoplMapMaker/Lua Api Docs.md

 none SpawnExplosion(number posX, number posY, number scale)

-type can be the following: "grass", "snow", "ice", "space", "slime" if it isnt one of those it will throw a error. only if the type is slime does R, G, B and Amater
+type can be the following: "grass", "snow", "ice", "space", "slime" if it isnt one of those it will throw a error. only if the type is slime does R, G, B and A mater
 R, G, B and A are numbers between 0 and 1.
 Platform SpawnBoulder(number posX, number posY, number scale, number StartVelX, number StartVelY, number StartAngularVelocity, string type, number R, number G, number B, number A)

+Width and Height are distances from a edge to the center - Radius.
+To calculate the true Width/Height in bopl units you do (Width + Radius)*2. same for Height but with Height instead of Width.
+R, G, B and A are numbers between 0 and 1.
+Rot is in degress as normal.
+Platform SpawnPlatform(number posX, number posY, number Width, number Height, number Radius, number Rot, number R, number G, number B, number A)

 sends a raycast from a point that can only hit RoundedRects (platforms and matchoman boulders) into the world and returning the distance it went and the RoundedRect it hit. the number is the distance it travaled before hitting anything. returns a very big negitive number if it doesnt hit anything